Download detailed conference schedule

 Chairs: Robyn Schofield and Meehye Lee

-Invited Speakers: Owen Cooper (USA) and Martin Shultz (German) as. joint presentation on TOAR, and Xuemei Wang (China)
+Invited Speakers: Owen Cooper (USA) and Martin Shultz (German) as a joint presentation on TOAR, and Xuemei Wang (China)

 Analyzing and interpreting simulations and data from various platforms across multiple spatial and time scales can identify critical issues and underpin predictions of future changes in the atmospheric environment.
 This session aims to facilitate discussion and integration of major findings from multidisciplinary approaches in atmospheric chemistry research, which will promote scientific understanding and support decision making.
 We welcome contributions detailing the numerical analysis of data from observations and models, model evaluation against observations, application of such data for prediction, data assimilation, and machine learning through high performance computing.
 All types of observation are in scope, from surface to the upper atmosphere, and we also welcome studies of new methodological development in measurement and theory including physical, chemical, and statistical models.